On Interviewing, Part 1

 - What do you think will be the biggest challenge for the new hire?

 Tip 3 – One often overlooked key to good interviewing to have clear starts and stops to your questions and answers.
 This helps to set a good rhythm for the discussion.
 It also demonstrates your ability to be concise and listen to others.
 Don’t be afraid of a few seconds of silence after you finish your answer.
 A good interviewer will use silence as a tool to get you to rattle on about stuff you did not intend to reveal.
-Also, silence is an important tool for you to learn use as well, especially come negotiation time.
+Also, silence is an essential tool for you to learn to use as well, especially come negotiation time.

 To learn even more about job interviewing strategies, I recommend the books by Carole Martin, The Interview Coach.
 A great one to start with is Boost Your Interview IQ.